nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list active tasks, active events or both.
 Additional sort field may be specified.
-2. [] displays the active list according to the listing options, assigning each entry an index.
+2. TaskCrusher displays the active list according to the listing options, assigning each entry an index.

 Use case ends